-We teamed up with our friends at Hoseasons to tackle Yorkshire’s Three Peaks this weekend, raising much-needed funds for the Three Peaks Project in the process.
+We teamed up with our friends at Hoseasons and Canvas Holidays to tackle Yorkshire’s Three Peaks this weekend, raising much-needed funds for the Three Peaks Project in the process.
 Great (dry!) weather made for ideal walking conditions and a really fun (though exhausting!) day.
 Find more info on the Three Peaks Project on their website.

 We’d eat ice cream every day of the year if we could, but July gives us the best excuse to – it’s National Ice Cream Month!
 The tradition was started in 1984 in the United States by the President at the time, Ronald Reagan.
 With temperatures soaring across the UK, what better time to take advantage of some of the incredible ice cream on offer?
 The UK is home to some of the world’s best ice cream, and here are five places to sample the best…

 The Pudding House, Lancashire.